dotlang/language/doc/RFE.md

-so I can pass `$Eq(int)` to another function because it has a valid type: `Eq(int)` or `fn(int, int->bool)` and we can use a syntax sugar so: `$Eq(int)(var1, var2)` becomes: `$Eq(var1, var2)` `$Eq(var1, var2)` will call a function of type `Eq(int).`
+so I can pass `$Eq(int)` to another function because it has a valid type: `Eq(int)` or `fn(int, int->bool)` and we can use a syntax sugar so: `$Eq(int)(var1, var2)` becomes: `$Eq(var1, var2)` `$Eq(var1, var2)` will call a function of type `Eq(int).` so I can pass `$Eq(int)` to a function to be used for int comparison. also, if needed I can pass `Eq` itself (it will be a generic argument) and inside that function I can use `$T(arg1, arg2)` to have compiler/runtime automatically find correct implementation. it is the other way around compared to java.
+In java we write interface, implement it and use implementations. here we have interface but don't use implementations. we work with interface and runtime/compiler automatically finds correct implementation for us.
+but: this will no longer support union types. but it can. we can say `$Eq(int|float)` will find a function for `int|float`. but using the shortcut: `$Eq(int_or_float_var)` the if no function found for `int|float` it will look based on runtime type of the binding. still confusing. not very simple.

+? - Do we allow struct values without field name?
+`x = Point(1,2)`

 ? - Can I define a named type inside a function?